Skip to main content

 29. Practice basic grammar with a Quiz or Worksheet

-The Quiz and Worksheet widgets in BookWidgets have more than 35 question types, at least half of which can be used for practicing grammar: multiple-choice questions, combination questions, drag-and-drop exercises, and more.
-As a teacher, you choose whether to receive students’ answers.
+The Quiz and Worksheet widgets in BookWidgets have more than 35 question types, many of which are ideal for grammar practice.
+Teachers can use multiple-choice questions, combination exercises, drag-and-drop activities, and more to help students practice grammar structures in a meaningful way.
+As a teacher, you choose whether to receive and review students' answers.

 30. Listen to French music and find grammar in the lyrics